 PALNI also contracts for PALNI-wide coordinating services with PALNI institutions.

-Technical Services coordination are provided by Richard Lammert of Concordia Theological Seminary.
+Technical Services coordination is provided by Richard Lammert of Concordia Theological Seminary.
 Fulfillment services are provided by Karl Stutzman of Anabaptist Mennonite Biblical Seminary.
 Lauren Magnuson at California State University provides Development coordination focusing on enhancements.
 Information Fluency (Reference, Instruction, and Outreach) services provided by Ruth Szpunar at DePauw University and Eric Bradley at Goshen College.

 The community of experts within the consortium was created to make the most out of the OCLC systems, innovate, and provide great services to our campuses with a hands-on approach.
 This can be through workflow analysis, training opportunities, general Q&A, identifying system enhancement opportunities, or configuration recommendations.